Yesterday a woman wrote me this:

 First off, let me say how touching I find your humble and thoughtful desire to do what’s right.
 It’s really quite affecting.

 I’m not afraid of the world.
-I’m not afraid of the way other people in the world exercise their spirituality.
+I’m not afraid of the way other people in the world experience, understand or express their spirituality.
 I’m not afraid to sit in a Buddhist temple, or attend a Jewish prayer service, or visit a mosque.
 I’m not afraid that exposing myself to the ways of others will transform me into someone I’m not.
 I know who I am.
 I know what I believe.
 I like to be with other people when they’re being who they are, and believing what they believe.
 Why shouldn’t I?
-The Christian who secludes does no one well, especially himself.
+The Christian who secludes does no one well, least of all himself.